 So let's start without any further delay!

-People interact and express their likes, thoughts, feelings, and opinions on social media, capturing their personality traits.
-Machine Learning models have been actively using such a wide range of data to predict individuals’ Big Five (OCEAN) personality traits.
-Various supervised machine learning algorithms like Naïve Bayes and Support Vector Machines are widely used in industries to predict personality traits.
-Moreover, recently, researchers have started to apply unsupervised learning methods to identify other psychological constructs in digital data.
+Another example would be social media, where people express their likes, thoughts, feelings, and opinions.
+Machine learning models have been effectively using this data to predict individuals' "Big Five" (OCEAN) personality traits.
+Various supervised machine learning algorithms, such as Naïve Bayes and Support Vector Machines, are widely used in industries to predict personality traits.
+Additionally, researchers have recently started applying unsupervised learning methods to identify other psychological constructs in digital data.

-This section performs Big Five Personality Test prediction using a dataset consisting of 1,015,342 questionnaire answers collected online by Open Psychometrics.
+This section performs Big Five Personality Test prediction using a dataset of 1,015,342 questionnaire answers collected online by Open Psychometrics.
 Let’s look at how the dataset appears in actuality.
 The Number of participants = 1015341.

 data_raw=pd.read_csv("data-final.csv",sep='\t')